Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 Key Differences

-Unlike Klonopin, Valium is sometimes used adjunctively in the treatment of convulsive disorders, meaning it isn’t the sole medication used as part of a person’s treatment.
+Unlike Klonopin, Valium is sometimes used in treating seizure disorders, but it isn’t the sole medication used for a person’s treatment.

 Another study has suggested clonazepam may be as effective as other benzodiazepines in the treatment of anxiety disorders but with a better safety profile.
 This would mean it would make a good primary treatment for these problems, with patients only switching to a different benzodiazepine if they cannot take clonazepam for some reason or it proves ineffective.